WeebNetsu/masami/README.md

 ## FAQs

-NOTE: Any questions or requests for the **Monika After Story** game should PLEASE be directed to the [Discord](https://discord.gg/XjfgvnCvYM)!
+NOTE: Any questions or requests for the **Monika After Story** game should PLEASE be directed to the [MAS Discord](https://discord.gg/XjfgvnCvYM)!

 **Q. Will you add iOS support?**
 _A.
 No_